 The U.S. and global markets have, from time to time, experienced periods of disruption due to events such as terrorist attacks; acts of war; natural disasters, such as earthquakes, tsunamis, fires, floods or hurricanes; and outbreaks of epidemic, pandemic or contagious diseases.
 Such events have created, and continue to create, economic and political uncertainties and have contributed to recent global economic instability.
-In particular, outbreaks of epidemic, pandemic or contagious diseases may cause serious harm to our business, operating results and financial condition.
+The recent Russia/Ukraine conflict and resulting economic sanctions may have significant effects on global markets and may exacerbate existing supply chain issues.
+In addition, outbreaks of epidemic, pandemic or contagious diseases may also cause serious harm to our business, operating results and financial condition.
 Historically, disease pandemics such as the Ebola virus, Middle East Respiratory Syndrome, Severe Acute Respiratory Syndrome or the H1N1 virus, have diverted resources and priorities towards the treatment of such diseases.
 U.S. capital markets have experienced extreme volatility and disruption following the global outbreak of a strain of novel coronavirus causing respiratory illness ("COVID-19") that emerged in December 2019, which has been identified as a global pandemic by the World Health Organization.
 The COVID-19 pandemic continues to adversely impact global economic activity and has contributed to substantial instability in financial markets.
 In response, governmental authorities in affected jurisdictions, including the United States, have implemented drastic measures, including quarantines, "stay at home" orders, travel and hospitality restrictions and bans, and the temporary closures and limited operations of many businesses (including corporate offices, retail stores, restaurants, fitness clubs, manufacturing facilities and factories, and other businesses).
 COVID-19 effectively resulted in the cessation of all "non-essential" business activities for a period of time.
 While certain state and local governments across the United States have taken steps to re-open their economies by lifting "stay at home" orders and re-opening businesses, a number of states and local governments have needed to pause or slow the re-opening or impose new shut-down orders due to a resurgence of COVID-19 cases and the emergence of more contagious strains of the virus.
-In addition, although the U.S. Federal Food and Drug Administration has authorized COVID-19 vaccines for emergency use starting in December 2020, it is unclear how quickly such vaccines will be rolled out within the United States and globally or when "herd immunity" will be achieved.
-Any significant delays in the distribution of the vaccines could result in continued market disruptions for a prolonged period of time.
+In addition, although the U.S. Federal Food and Drug Administration has authorized COVID-19 vaccines for emergency use starting in December 2020, it is unclear whether or how quickly "herd immunity" will be achieved.
 Even as the world begins to recover from the COVID-19 pandemic, many major economies, including the U.S. economy, may continue to experience a period of recession.
-We are closely monitoring the developments of COVID-19 and continually assessing the potential impact on our business and the business of our portfolio companies, including the impact of the closures and restrictions described above.
+We are closely monitoring the developments of COVID-19 and continually assessing the impact on our business and the business of our portfolio companies, including the impact of the restrictions described above.
 Depending on the duration and magnitude of the disruption to the business operations of our portfolio companies, we expect some portfolio companies, particularly those in industries impacted more significantly by the pandemic, to experience financial distress and possibly to default on their financial obligations to us and/or their other capital providers.
 Although it is impossible to predict the consequences of these governmental actions, it is clear that these types of events are negatively impacting and will continue to negatively impact us and our portfolio companies in the future.